pwbriggs/music-assistant.github.io/docs/integration/voice.md

 ### Troubleshooting

+- Refer to the HA Documentation [Troubleshooting Assist](https://www.home-assistant.io/voice_control/troubleshooting/) and the following
 - A response of "Sorry I couldn't understand that" indicates a failure in the pipeline before it reaches the HA integration.
 In this case consider doing the following.
     - Ensure media players and areas are exposed to Assist
     - Try typing the command